dnanexus/dxfuse/README.md

 ## Mac OS (OSX)

 For OSX you will need to install [OSXFUSE](http://osxfuse.github.com/).
+Note that Your Milage May Vary (YMMV) on this platform, we are focused on Linux currently.

 # Common problems